WeblateOrg/weblate/docs/user/checks.rst

 translation is in good shape.
 The checks are divided into three severities and can be ignored in case there is a false positive.

-Once submitting translation with failing check, this is immediatelly shown to the user:
+Once submitting translation with failing check, this is immediately shown to the user:

 .. image:: ../images/checks.png